polatolu/POHorizontalList/README.md

 `POHorizontalList` is developed for a project so it's not well flexible.
 But you can change the appearance of `ListItem` with manipulating ListItem.m file.

-## Contribution

-Anyone is free to use this project in both open source and commercial projects.

 ## Sample Icons

 Icons used in sample projects is downloaded from http://www.smashingmagazine.com/2010/09/01/icandies-icon-set-60-free-icons-your-user-interfaces-and-apps/